songxujay/Multi-focus-image-fusion-with-PCA-filters-of-PCANet/README.md

-# Multi-focus image fusion with PCA filters of PCANet
+### Multi-focus image fusion with PCA filters of PCANet

 Published in: IAPR Workshop on Multimodal Pattern Recognition of Social Signals in Human-Computer Interaction

-Song X, Wu X J. Multi-focus Image Fusion with PCA Filters of PCANet[C]//IAPR Workshop on Multimodal Pattern Recognition of Social Signals in Human-Computer Interaction.
-Springer, Cham, 2018: 1-17.

 [论文链接](https://f.glgoo.top/scholar?hl=zh-CN&as_sdt=0%2C5&q=Multi-focus+Image+Fusion+with+PCA+Filters+of+PCANet&btnG=)